opentext-idol/idol-tutorials/tutorials/introduction/containers/PART_III.md

 ### Update the configuration file

-You might have noticed that Find automatically displays any parametric- and numeric-type fields found in the source documents.
+You might have noticed that Find automatically displays any *parametric*- and *numeric*-type fields found in the source documents.
 To change the behavior of this display, you can edit the configuration file `fieldsInfo` section.

 One common change is to provide a friendly name for a given field.
 For example, look at the `PII_NAME/VALUE` field, which is shown as just **VALUE** by default in Find.
 Use the following example to add an entry for it: